 Entry key cards are programmed for each individual.
 Key card entry system allows customized access for each person.
 A business can choose to grant full access or limit it during scheduled times.
 This has many practical applications.
 Just to cite examples: Managers may be given full access while limiting access for regular employees to just the office hours of 7:30 am to 5:30 pm.
 Or stock custodians may be granted access to storerooms but other employees may be restricted.

-External control is practiced by businesses or organizations who want to limit access to their facilities.
+External control is practiced by businesses or organizations who want to limit people entering to their facilities.
 The external card key access control systems are usually installed in storage facilities, manufacturing firms or college dormitories.
 Other uses are for parking garages.

 Key cards are installed for internal doors to control access to highly sensitive areas such as hospital supply rooms or IT areas where private information is stored.
 In some cases, they are used by schools for classrooms to prevent theft and restrict access to certain areas of the school such as the computer labs.